Among the main challenges that children with autism spectrum disorder (ASD) and their families face are meltdowns and outbursts.

 What is a meltdown/outburst?

 To clarify, meltdowns and outbursts aren't necessarily bad habits.
-Instead, they are merely ways for children with autism to express themselves when they don't know how to do so in other ways.
+Instead, they are merely ways for children with autism spectrum, to express themselves when they don't know how to do so in other ways.

 What do outbursts look like?